Timber Rattlesnake Habitat

 Common advice says, “If you leave them alone, they’ll leave you alone.”
 They do rattle if you get too close.
 The sound is instantly recognizable, and unforgettable.

-Do not touch a dead rattlesnake or copperhead as their nervous system remains active for quite a while and you can still be bitten and envenomated.
+- do not touch a dead rattlesnake or copperhead — their nervous system remains active for quite a while and you can still be bitten and envenomated

 Rattlers tend to start coming out of hibernation in late April and May, as the days warm up.
 (We have Copperheads here, too.
 They’re less common and generally less deadly, but don’t be an idiot.)
 Many people avoid rattler terrain May through November.